34 Best Spy Thriller Books To Add To Your Library

 “It is said that men condemned to death are subject to sudden moments of elation; as if, like moths in the fire, their destruction were coincidental with attainment.”

-The Spy Who Came in from the Cold: A George Smiley Novel (George Smiley Novels)
+John le Carre, The Spy Who Came in from the Cold

 2. Tinker Tailor Soldier Spy by John le Carre

 Also highly rated by readers, Tinker Tailor Soldier Spy hit the bookshelves in 1974.
 This book is one of the George Smiley series and focuses on his work finding a Soviet mole in the British Secret Intelligence Service.
 Critics found the book an exciting social commentary on the political scene of the time.
-In 2022, the book was part of the Big Jubillee Read to celebrate the Platinum Jubilee of Elizabeth II.
+In 2022, the book was part of the Big Jubilee Read to celebrate the Platinum Jubilee of Elizabeth II.

 “Dealing with beautiful women, Your Grace, Craw had warned, is like dealing with known criminals, and the lady you are about to solicit undoubtedly falls within that category.”